How to Play MKV Files on Mac

 Another methods for playing MKV files on Mac involves using an app to convert the MKV file into a file format that’s compatible with Apple’s video player.

-Apowersoft is a well-rounded video converter for Mac that can convert a wide range of audio and video codecs to the user’s preferred file format.
+Apowersoft is a well-rounded tool for converting videos for Mac that can convert a wide range of audio and video codecs to the user’s preferred file format.
 Apowersoft supports lots of formats, but for users looking to play files on Mac, the most relevant formats for conversion will be those that work with QuickTime like AVI, MP4 and QT.
 Apowersoft also lets you extract audio-only data from video files into a QuickTime-compatible format like MP3 or AAC.

 Elsewhere, Apowersoft offers various screen capture and online video downloading features, while you can edit videos before conversion, and play your files in Apowersoft’s in-built media player.
 Overall, it’s a solid value proposition, but be prepared to pay top-dollar for access to the most powerful features.